LincaMarius/ISAP-1_Schematic/README.md

 The current is limited by resistors for a red LED to the value of (Voh – Vled) / (R + Rint) = (2.4V – 1.8V) / (1000 + 100) = 0.5 / 1100 = 0.5mA (theoretical).

-This module is designed to be attached as a daughterboard to the Output Device via connector J11.

-This way I can replace the Binary Display with a more advanced one without modifying the other modules of the computer.
+I added the connectors marked J2_1 and J2_2 for connection to the Base PCB in case the Binary Display PCB separates from the computer PCB.

 The schematic does not present any other changes compared to the original one.